 Several things are important as basic knowledge.
 Please read the General Disclaimer and the HSMM-MESH Design Philosophy for adequate background on how this firmware changes your previous wireless router.

-We HIGHLY recommend (as in "Go get it right now and read it") that you get a copy of the WNDW (Wireless Networking in the Developing World) FREE e-book (PDF or HTML), and read it thoroughly to understand concepts and technologies of wireless networking.
-Once you have read through this book, you will have a great understanding when setting up your own mesh network.
+We HIGHLY recommend (as in "Go get it right nowt") a copy of WNDW (Wireless Networking in the Developing World) a FREE e-book (PDF or HTML).
+You can read this to help understand concepts and technologies of wireless networking and how to set up your own mesh network.
 If we were to write a textbook about mesh networking and field operations, only a few chapters would be different than what is already published. **you need to read this book**